Do Temporary Workers Face Higher Wage Markdowns? Evidence from India's Automotive Sector: Normalization via Geometric Means

 \section{Normalization via Geometric Means}

-The analysis follows the CES normalization approach of \cite{grieco2016production} and \cite{hong2024search}, scaling variables by their geometric means to eliminate unit-of-measurement effects in estimation.
-This normalization reduces factor share parameters to data-driven functions containing a single unknown parameter.
-At the baseline point $\bar Z$, each variable equals its geometric mean: \( \bar{X} = \left( \prod_{n=1}^N X_n \right)^{\frac{1}{N}} \).
-Zero-mean measurement error \( \varepsilon_{jt} \) ensures that geometric means of observed and planned output are identical: \( \bar{Q} = \bar{\tilde{Q}} \).
+I employ the CES normalization approach developed in \cite{grieco2016production} and \cite{hong2024search}.
+This normalization permits interpretation of the factor share parameters as marginal returns to inputs for a plant whose inputs, productivity, and input prices are evaluated at the baseline point $\bar Z$, where each variable equals its geometric mean: \( \bar{X} = \left( \prod_{n=1}^N X_n \right)^{\frac{1}{N}} \).
+The normalization expresses the factor share parameters as functions of observables and common structural parameters while eliminating scale dependencies and unit-of-measurement effects from the estimation procedure.
+The zero-mean property of the measurement error \( \varepsilon_{jt} \) guarantees equality between the geometric means of observed and planned output: \( \bar{Q} = \bar{\tilde{Q}} \).

-The selection of the baseline value defines a family of CES functions characterized by the following system of equations in partial equilibrium:
+The choice of baseline point defines a family of CES functions characterized by the following system of equations from the profit maximization problem: